Nmap, Penetration Testing

 Xmas Scan

-These scans are designed to manipulate the PSH, URG and FIN flags of the TCP header, Sets the FIN, PSH, and URG flags, lighting the packet up like a Christmas tree.
+These scans manipulate the PSH, URG, and FIN flags of the TCP header, setting the FIN, PSH, and URG flags, lighting the packet up like a Christmas tree.
 When source sent FIN, PUSH, and URG packet to a specific port and if the port is open then destination will discard the packets and will not send any reply to the source.

 Xmas Scan is only workable in Linux machines and does not work on the latest version of windows